cs6006/cs6006.github.io/content/12_careers.md

 +++
-title = "Possible careers with a PhD" date = 2026-11-30 description = ""
+title = "Possible Careers with a PhD" date = 2026-11-30 description = ""
 [extra]